Thief-taker: Newspapers and crime literature

-A notable fact that contributed to mark the perception of crime in the seventeenth and eighteenth centuries is the booming interest for crime literature.
+A notable fact that contributed to mark the perception of crime in the seventeenth and eighteenth centuries was a booming interest in crime literature.
 The acts of the capital crimes tried at the Old Bailey were first published in 1674.
 “The Proceedings of the Old Bailey” were only few pages reporting short summaries of the trials.
 At the beginning of the eighteenth century part of the original speeches pronounced in trials by prisoners, prosecutors, witnesses and judges started to be printed for the cases thought to be more entertaining for the public; the length was increased, the content reorganised and a space for advertisements created to compete with newspapers in captivating new readers.

 Daily newspapers started to be printed more frequently, thus playing an important role for the business of thief-takers.
 They were used by people to advertise their "lost" goods, offering a reward to induce private individuals to look for and bring back to the owner the belongings that were actually stolen: in fact, prosecuting criminals was difficult and expensive, but it did not ensure the property back.
 Jonathan Wild took great advantage of the possibility newspapers offered, and managed to increase his profits in the trade of returning the stolen goods by advertising his brokering services in the press; his business grew so profitable that Wild could establish a "lost property office", where people could go and ask for help in finding their missing goods.